aimhubio/aim/docs/source/apps/experiment_tracker/acme_tracker.rst

 .. code-block:: python

-    from aimstack.acme_tracker.callbacks import BaseWriter as AimWriter, BaseCallback as AimCallback
+    from aimstack.experiment_tracker.acme import Writer as AimWriter, Callback as AimCallback

 Step 2: Initialize an Aim Run via `AimCallback`, and create a log factory using the Run.